nicolas-giannantonio/Nicolas-Giannantonio/README.md

 # NICOLAS GIANNANTONIO
-Further exploration of WebGL, WebGPU, and web performance with vanilla JS.
+Study of WebGL, WebGPU, and web performance with vanilla JS.

 <!--
 - "M0,0 C0.208,0.438 0.062,1 1,1 "